Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 The Spring Clean

-Step 1: Mix powdered oxygen bleach with water, and apply it to the surfaces of your wooden furniture with a soft-bristle brush.
+Step 1: Mix powdered oxygen bleach with water according to the product’s instructions and apply it to the furniture's surfaces with a soft-bristle brush.

 Wrought Iron